Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Glossary.md

 <a name="EV"></a>
 #### exposure value (EV):

 A value that represents a combination of a camera's shutter speed and f-number.
 It is essentially a measurement of exposure such that all combinations of shutter speed and f-number that yield the same level of exposure have the same EV.
-HDRP Lights can use **Ev 100**, which is EV with a 100 International Standards Organisation (ISO) film.
+HDRP Lights can use **EV<sub>100</sub>**, which is EV with a 100 International Standards Organisation (ISO) film.